Port d'Envalira is the highest paved road in the Pyrenees

 Is Port d'Envalira open?

-Access to the pass is typically open all year round, with the occasional closure in winters due to dangerous weather conditions.
-In fact, it’s said to be the highest European road open all year round.
+Access to the pass is typically open all year round but short term closures are common in winter due to dangerous weather conditions.

 Is Port d'Envalira challenging?

 The climb has been featured in the Tour de France and Vuelta a España cycling races.
-The road to the summit is pretty steep, hitting a 9.4% of maximum gradient through some of the ramps.
+The road to the summit is pretty steep, hitting an 11.1% of maximum gradient through some of the ramps.
+The pass features 15 hairpin turns.